fertrevino/menuop/AI_AGENT.md

 This file is informational and read-only for AI agents.
 You will work on one of the tasks in progress that is and be given it to you.
 Do not work in any other task besides the one that is assigned to you.
+Do not try to run commands in a shell.
+I will test the changes on my own and provide you feedback.

 ## Introduction